magpie-ea/magpie3-causal-implicature-variation/README.md

 - same as for Exp 2

 #### Exp 5
+- similar to Exp3, but different kind of topic-hood manipuation
+- test items:
+  - "What can you tell me about A?" - "A is associated with B"
+  - "What can you tell me about A?" - "B is associated with A"
+- 200 participants from Prolific
 - same as for Exp 2

 #### Exp 6
 - same as for Exp 2